 For the Banana Cream Pie Filling

-- Mix sugar, cornstarch, and salt in the bottom of medium-sized saucepan.
+- Mix sugar, cornstarch, and salt in the bottom of a medium-sized saucepan.
 Add the milks and stir until combined.

 - Pour the remaining pie filling over the sliced bananas.
-(Depending on what size of pan you used, you might have a little of the pudding leftover.
+(Depending on what size of pan you used, you might have a little of the pudding left over.
 Lucky You!).

-- Once your Banana Cream Pie is set, remove it from the fridge, cover it with large dollops of the Coconut Cream Whipped Topping and add additional slices of banana on the top as well
+- Once your Banana Cream Pie is set, remove it from the fridge, cover it with large dollops of the vegan whipped cream and add additional slices of banana on top.

 - Store the pie in the fridge.
 It will keep for up to 5 days.

 (The products above contain sponsored links to products we use and recommend)